shaneholloman/mcp-teams-server/doc/MS-Teams-setup.md

 ### Azure Bot registration

-After registering the Microsoft Entra ID application, you will need to [register an azure bot](https://learn.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-4.0&tabs=singletenant). ç
+After registering the Microsoft Entra ID application, you will need to [register an azure bot](https://learn.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-4.0&tabs=singletenant).
 The bot will be set with the **TEAMS_APP_ID** existing registration.

 ![Azure Bot Configuration](./images/azure_bot_configuration.png)